actions-marketplace-validations/ggabbiani_OpenSCAD-renderer/README.md

 [^2]: the default is formed by the OpenSCAD script name with suffix replaced by `.png`.

+### Parameter file names and Parameter sets

+When the tool is executed, a check is made for the existance of a JSON parameter file whose  name is «script full path suffixed with .json».
+If found, it will be scanned for a Parameter set name equal to the «picture base name».

+In other words the **scrip name** determines the **JSON Parameter file**, while the **target picture name** sets the **Parameter set name**.

 ## Usage examples

 ### Using defaults